facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 ///
 ////

-This approach also works for Roman numeral edge cases if it is found to be more straight forward.
+If a more "strictly correct" mitigation is desired for the earlier mentioned Roman numeral conflict cases, the HTML Block approach can also be applied there as well.
+This allows for the use of more _proper_ Roman numerals.

 ```
 /// html | ol[start="5"][type="I"]